-The maximum number of credit hours that a student should expect to register for in a given semester is 18 credit hours.
-A student may take a maximum of three classes per each 8-week session for a total of 18 semester credit hours.
+MAXIMUM OVERLOADS: The maximum number of credit hours that a student should expect to register for in a given semester is 21 credit hours.
+Only in extreme circumstances will approval be given for more than 21 semester hour in a given semester.
+A student may take a maximum of two classes per each five week period regardless of the total number of credit hour the overload is approved for.

 NOTE: Academic overloads are viewed as a way for students to make up class work for which they have withdrawn or may not have completed successfully.
 Taking an overload such be the exception rather than the rule and should not be viewed as an avenue to significantly reduce degree completion time.
-The online program is an accelerated program by design.
+The Access program is an accelerated program by design.

-STUDENT CHANGES IN ENROLLMENT: Once registered through normal procedures, a student may enroll in ("add") or withdraw from ("drop") a course by completing the appropriate form which is available online and through the Registrar's office.
+STUDENT CHANGES IN ENROLLMENT: Once registered through normal procedures, a student may enroll in ("add") or withdraw from ("drop") a course by completing the appropriate form which is available online and through the Access Registrar's office.

-Any change in academic enrollment or schedule (drop or add) must be initiated in the Registrar's Office.
-To add or withdraw from a course, the student should complete the add/drop form available online or through Registrar's office.
+Any change in academic enrollment or schedule (drop or add) must be initiated in the Access Registrar's Office.
+To add or withdraw from a course, the student should complete the add/drop form available online or through Access Registrar's office.

-NOTE: Students should consult the Registrar's before deciding on a change.
+NOTE: Students should consult the Access Registrar's before deciding on a change.
 Students receiving financial aid must also check with the Financial Aid Office regarding possible consequences before adding or dropping a course.